Gradual Change over

 temple was partially submerged after construction, and was

 subsequently uplifted.
-The roughened area in the middle of each
+The smooth portion of each column was

 that ongoing geological processes can have significant effects